-Just outside our new bedroom window was an old black olive tree that had grown too large for the space it was in.
-The branches scraped against the roof of the house, leaving scars, and the roots endangered the foundation.
+Just outside our new bedroom window stood an old black olive tree grown too large for the space.
+Its branches scraped against the roof, leaving streaks and scars, and its roots endangered the foundation.

 A loud gecko.

-Not realizing that was a prayer.
+Not realizing it was a prayer.

 I don’t think it was that very night, but it might have been.
-I fell asleep early, deeply, and at some point began to stir, woken by the most Astoundingly Beautiful Music that felt to be playing within and without (not that song, but the sensibility!) — a layered and heavenly chorus that I wished would go on and on forever.
+I fell asleep early, deeply, and at some point began to stir, woken by the most Astoundingly Beautiful Music.
+It seemed to be playing both within and without me— a layered, heavenly sound I wished would go on and on forever.

-Yet as I continued to wake, the song seemed more and more different.
-It was… sigh, yes, there it was, the >rwaaak< of the gecko.
+Yet as I continued to wake, the song began to change, warping into a sound I thought I recognized.
+It was… sigh, yes, there it was: the >rwaaak< of the gecko.